leonidas-o/abac-authorization/README.md

 # ABACAuthorization

 This is an attribute based access control authorization system/ role based access control system for the Swift Vapor Framework + Fluent.
-The usage of attributes is not mandatory, you can specify policies based on roles only.
+The usage of attributes is not mandatory, you can also specify policies based on roles only.
+All policies are kept in-memory, instantiated from the DB on startup, so the evaluation/ policy lookup process is as fast as a swift dictionary lookup.
+No DB requests necessary.
+See section "Horizontal scaling" for more info.

 ## Getting Started